Cosmian/mse-cli/documentation/docs/subcommand/init.md

-You can create, in a interactive way, a new configuration file for your app as follow:
+You can create, in an interactive way, a new configuration file for your app as follow:

 ```console
 $ mse-ctl init